kyle-matthews/multinational-retail-data-centralisation/README.md

 The program runs directly from the command line.
 - cd into the directory that the folder is saved into and open `main.py`.
 - From there everything should be handled automatically.
 - The data will be taken from the remote AWS RDS server and added directly to your own SQL server.
+(I used PgAdmin4 to facilitate this, but you may have your own preferred programs.)

 ---

 ### 4. File Structure

-The file structure is contained within one folder. `main.py` is the file that pulls classes and their methods from `data_cleaning.py`, `database_utils.py` and `data_extractor.py` in order to get work done.
+The file structure is contained within various sub-folders. `python_classes` contains the classes that are utilised by `main.py`.
-The classes are within the `python_utils` folder and are called from within that folder when `main.py` is run.
+`main.py` is the file that pulls classes and their methods from `data_cleaning.py`, `database_utils.py` and `data_extractor.py` in order to get work done.

 The SQL queries required to cast the tables to their proper datatypes are located in the `sql` folder.
 Within this folder, you will also find queries that will assign the correct primary and foreign keys to the tables within the database and some sample queries.